appcornerit/iTunesPicker/README.md

 - a country picker in iTunesPicker (user choice)
 - current locale (the iTunes account could be in a different country)
-- the best way is use an in-app purchase pruduct identifier:
+- use in-app purchase pruduct identifier (probably the best way):

 ```objc
 [ACKITunesQuery getITunesStoreCountryUserAccountByProductId:@"AN IN-APP PURCHASE PRODUCT ID" completionBlock:^(NSString *country, NSError *err) {